We Deal in Lead A Weird West Gunslinger Adventure Game

 Most Drifted World magic is performed through rituals, ceremonies and incantations whispered from one dark practitioner to another, broken and twisted through repetition, true meanings and origins lost.

-No two rituals are identical but all represent a tangible threat to those in proximity.
+No two are identical but all represent a tangible threat to those in proximity.

 Rituals require a suitable location, steeped in old magic or significance, such as standing stones, graveyards, temples, or churches.